mhazrd/dog_breed_classifier/README.md

 #### Data preprocessing

 The CNN expects the input image to be of a specific size.
 But the dog image dataset has a variety of image sizes.
 Therefore these images are resized to 224 x 224 before it's fed into the CNN model.
-The usual image RGB pixel values are encoded 3 channel 8 bit values ranging from 0 to 255.
-For better model training, these values are usually normalised and the normalization process can depend on the dataset and model architecture.
+The usual image RGB pixel values are encoded 3 channel with 8 bit values ranging from 0 to 255.
+For better model training, these values are usually normalised and the process can depend on the dataset and model architecture.
 In the final model, VGG19 back-bone model is used to extract features from images, therefore VGG19 normalization process is applied to the dog-breed image dataset.

 #### Implementation

 - Metrics
-    - Evaluation metrics: Accuracy on dog-breed labels
+    - Evaluation metric: Accuracy on dog-breed labels
-    - Optimization metrics: Cross entropy on dog-breed labels
+    - Optimization metric: Cross entropy on dog-breed labels
 - Algorithm
-    - Model: Convolutional Neural Network
+    - Model: Convolutional Neural Network (VGG19 + classification layers)
-    - Optimization: Adam
+    - Optimization algorithm: Adam
     - As the optimization process can make the model overfit to the training dataset.
 This can make it tricky to find an optimal model during training is in progress.
-Keras framework support a convenient callback `ModelCheckpoint` which can track the metric as training progresses and stores the model state at an epoch where the model is optimal regarding the metric
+Keras framework supports a convenient callback `ModelCheckpoint` which can track the metric as training progresses and stores the model state at an epoch where the model is optimal regarding the metric

 #### Overall Steps